chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 ## `X` (Matrix Layers)

 cellxgene does not impose any additional constraints on the `X` data matrix.

-It may be sparse or dense and any numeric [`numpy.dtype`](https://numpy.org/doc/stable/reference/arrays.dtypes.html).
+In any layer, if a matrix has 50% or more  values that are zeros, it is STRONGLY RECOMMENDED that the matrix be encoded as a [`scipy.sparse.csr_matrix`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html).

 cellxgene's matrix layer requirements are tailored to optimize data reuse.
 Because each assay has different characteristics, the requirements differ by assay type.
 In general, cellxgene requires submission of "raw" data suitable for computational reuse when a standard raw matrix format exists for an assay and strongly recommends that a "final" matrix suitable for